semaphoreci/docs/docs/reference/conditions-reference.md

 identifier = ? string that matches [a-zA-Z][a-zA-Z0-9_\-]* regex, e.g. foo-bar_1 ?
 ```

-Each `keyword` in passed expression is replaced with actual value of that
+Each `keyword` in a passed expression is replaced with the actual value of that
-attribute for current pipeline when expression is evaluated, and then operations
+attribute for the current pipeline when the expression is evaluated, after which operations
-identified with one of the `operators` from above are executed with those values.
+identified by one of the above `operators` are executed with the given values.

 <table style="background-color: rgb(255, 255, 255);">
   <thead>